Anthony G. Payne

 NOTE: Actually there is a great deal of overlap possible here.
 Power over others, for example, can help one acquire, preserve against loss, and perpetuate one’s legacy.
 The main point is: All 15 are expressions of the three fundamental or core drives.

-- Concluding Polemic & Summation
+l Concluding Polemic & Summation

 Our brains were shaped over many millions of years in an environmental context few humans experience today (Gatherer-hunter).
-Our neurological wiring, so to speak, is a prosaic mesh of domain-specific adaptations which give rise to the complex faculties we call “mind”.
+Our neurological wiring, so to speak, gives rise to the complex faculties we call “mind”.
 Given the survival advantages conferred on life by acquisition, prevention against loss (defense), and perpetuation – it follows that primate behavior should to some reflect a brain “wired” with these core or primal (adaptive) drives.
 And indeed, various primatological, ethnological, and anthropological field studies tend to validate this prediction.
 Our evolutionary siblings, the Chimpanzees (Pan troglodytes), form communities whose members engage in the sort of social interaction, competition, aggression, peacemaking, food gathering activities, hunting, play, and so forth which would be expected to have arisen (at least in part) from the underlying primal principles or drives outlined in this essay.
-The same can be said of the Bonobo (Pan paniscus) chimpanzee “culture”, which is characterized by an incredible degree of egalitarianism (though favoring matriarchy), sexual activity that is somewhat casual, and the defusing of aggression via sexual overture.
+The same can be said of the Bonobo (Pan paniscus) chimpanzee “culture”, which is characterized by an incredible degree of egalitarianism (though favoring matriarchy), sexual activity that is somewhat casual, and the defusing of aggression via sexual overtures and play.
 The nature and scope of acquisition, protection from loss, and perpetuation may be more subdued than is true of Pan troglodytes, but it is expressed nonetheless.
 That the primal drives are varied in terms of expression within and between primate communities (as well as human cultures) no doubt reflects biologic and environmental influences.
 Consider: Anger is a universal emotion in primates – an adaptive feature of our brains – which varies considerably in terms of expression.
 Biology and context both influence the degree of anger elicited and its discharge.

 Human cultures vary too in terms of the influence and expression of the primal drives.
 In the Kung!
 San tribal culture (Kalahari), the community is essentially peaceful, there is a division of labor, e.g., men hunt, women gather plant foods, and disagreements are basically resolved via discussion.
 Families share possessions to a great degree with ownership per se being a “non-issue”.
 However, it should be noted that the Kung! have few material resources and live in a setting where natural resources are available, but do not readily facilitate the accumulation of “wealth” (They are also highly mobile – moving in order to more readily harvest seasonal plants and animals.
 As such, the Kung! peoples must literally pack up and carry their world about from one geographic locale to another.
 This discourages accumulating material goods not essential to survival).
 Historically, as various cultures situated in resource rich areas began to cultivate and exploit same, e.g., plant crops, create novel labor-saving implements, exploit minerals and gems to fashion tools, jewelry, etc., and thereby benefit in terms of material enrichment (intra- and extra-community trade), population growth, etc., conflicts were more likely to ensue.
 Thieves sought to steal food and goods.
 Armies sought to capture regions rich in material and human resources.
 Defensive strategies and technologies had to be created to protect people and assets.
 In short, acquisition, protection against loss, and perpetuation found more overt expression in step with resource growth (Material and human).
 This is true both of individuals, families, communities, and nation-states.

 So there you have it.
 Acquisition (resource), protection from loss (defense), and perpetuation – the primal drives.
-A two edged sword, being both blessing and curse.
+A two edged sword, being both blessing and curse to us all.
 It is what lends most of us to work, build, have families, buy fire alarm systems and insurance policies, serve in civic organizations and the armed forces, etc., and in so doing create a valuable and enduring legacy.
 And for some that which builds gives way to the opposite – workaholism which robs children of one or both parents, material greed, envy, strife, power plays, manipulation, conflict and a whole host of other evils.

 In a world awash in sophisticated weaponry, ancient hostilities, xenophobia and intolerance, we must not only recognize the primal drives and their expression, but identify (and employ) the best means to resist veering too far into the dark side of our evolved nature.